Scrollerer/Scrollerer.github.io/index.md

 >
 > **Description:** Challenge yourself by zig-zagging and avoid falling off the platform.
 >
-> Being one of the most popular games in the AppStore and looking pretty simple, I decided to challenge myself and recreate it.
-Finishing this game, inspired me to do more projects in the iOS environment.
+> Being one of the most popular games in the App Store and looking pretty simple, I decided to challenge myself and recreate it.
+Finishing this game inspired me to do more projects in the iOS environment.

 - **Arena Shape Shooter**